 Chemical toilets present a risk to the surrounding environment and must be managed accordingly.
 Chemical toilets must be kept within the site camp (not be linked to the storm water drainage system), on a level surface and secured from blowing over.
-Chemical toilets must be regularly emptied, by a registered cleaning company and the waste disposed of at an appropriate wastewater disposal/ treatment site.
+Chemical toilets must be regularly emptied, by a registered cleaning company and the waste disposed of at an appropriate wastewater disposal/treatment site.
 Care must be taken to prevent spillages when moving or servicing chemical toilets.

 Hazardous substances such as diesel, oil and detergents will be present on site throughout the construction phase of the proposed development.
 Hazardous substances pose a greater risk to the surrounding environment than general substances and therefore need to be managed accordingly.
 A designated storage area within the site camp that is clearly demarcated must be set aside for the storage of hazardous substances and is to be treated as a no-go zone to unauthorised personnel.
 Appropriate signage, Material Safety Data Sheets (MSDSs), recently serviced fire extinguishers and spill kits should accompany the hazardous substances.
-Appropriate storage of hazardous substances and when refilling chemical/ fuel storage tanks.
+Appropriate storage of hazardous substances is important while drip trays should always be utilised when decanting of hazardous substances and when refilling chemical/ fuel storage tanks.
 If any spills do occur, the solid must be excavated and disposed of as hazardous waste.